Poetry

 The Fall I scratch and claw, the maw below in frenzy for the fall, their gnashing teeth beneath my toes, my flesh to gore and maul.
 Each day arises, flying past, too swift to stop or slow, distraught, I walk the broken path, my reckoning for show.
 So take me back, my slackened eyes to days before this wreck, a carefree year, no fear to mind nor fate to concede yet.
 Should she still save a way for me to blunder on alone, may mercy leave her grievance be and skin upon my bones.

-Forever Lost I only saw you, nothing else, no past or future to aggrieve, afraid to show, resolved to tell what feelings hid inside of me.
+Forever Lost I only saw you, nothing else, no past or future to aggrieve, afraid to show, resolved to tell what feelings rose inside of me.
 Your heart was taken, I now know, so blue was I to fall behind not second, third, nor even close, unable to unmake your mind.
 I had not met a girl like you and to this day, affirm that claim, your eyes, your mouth, and ways they move too lovely to be here explained.
 Could we go back and meet again, before our lives had run this course, what I would give to be your friend, a lifetime now, forever lost.

 King I do recall the day you won, that head at last held high, a showman for the raging mobs, your name known far and wide.
 A tough outside, you sadly shared your nature with so few, a contrast that would wake the world as truth came washing through.
-One battle won, another rose to test the weight you bare, the welfare of this boyish fool and girls for whom you care.
+One battle won, another rose to test the weight you bear, the welfare of this boyish fool and girls for whom you care.
 If all cannot be happy once this conflict sets us free, please end up with the one you love, a Queen fit for a King.

 To Those Who Knew Me To those who knew me long ago, before the world drew one last breath, I sicken at the endless show and writhe at the foregone contest.
 Despite this shame, I still partake, a lure and line, the only needs, some twist of truth, a weakness raised, each time beseeching me to speak.
 Could I atone for each past ruse, reclaim some pride I left for naught, no friend would suffer the excuse nor foe the battle that they sought.
 Was it within me, all this time, to be drawn forth and set ablaze, I hope you know, it would so shine to clear my name and end my days.